avaneev/prvhash/README.md

 used on pre-compressed, maximal entropy, data.
 To cope with cases with sparse entropy, PRVHASH ends the hashing of the message with a `bitwise NOT` version of the last byte, as a pseudo-entropy injection.
-In author's opinion, this hash function is almost definitely non-reversible since fixed prime numbers are not used, and due to non-linearities introduced by bit truncations.
+In author's opinion, this hash function is almost definitely non-reversible since it does not use fixed prime numbers, and due to non-linearities introduced by bit truncations.

 PRVHASH can be easily transformed into a stream hash by creating a simple context structure, and moving its initialization to a separate function.
-It is a fixed-time hash function that depends only on message and hash lengths.
+It is a fixed-time hash function that depends only on message length.

 Please see the `prvhash42.h` file for details of the implementation (the `prvhash.h` and `prvhash4.h` are outdated versions).